Heartland International Film Festival

-The Heartland International Film Festival (HIFF) is a film festival held each October in Indianapolis, Indiana, hosted by the nonprofit organization Heartland Film, Inc. The festival was first held in 1992, with the goal to "inspire filmmakers and audiences through the transformative power of film".
-HIFF accepts entries of feature-length films at least 40 minutes long, including student submissions.
-Shorter films are accepted through Heartland Films' spinoff Indy Shorts International Film Festival.
+The Heartland Film Festival (HFF) is a film festival held each October in Indianapolis, Indiana, hosted by the nonprofit organization Heartland Film, Inc. The festival was first held in 1992, with the goal to "inspire filmmakers and audiences through the transformative power of film."
+HFF accepts entries of feature-length films at least 40 minutes long, including student submissions.

-The Indy Shorts is a qualifying festival for the short film categories at the Academy Awards, with the festival's Animated, Documentary, and Narrative Grand Prize winners respectively eligible for the Animated, Documentary, and Live Action Oscars.
+Shorter films are accepted through Heartland Film's spinoff, the Indy Shorts Film Festival, which runs every July.
+Indy Shorts is a qualifying festival for the BAFTAs, Goya Awards, and the short film categories at the Academy Awards, with the festival's Animated, Documentary, and Narrative Grand Prize winners respectively eligible for the Animated, Documentary, and Live Action Oscars.